Health Services for Students

 If you have a medical concern while on campus, please call the CHC at 202-994-5300 to schedule an appointment.
 Medical providers and counselors are available by phone 24/7.
 A clinician will evaluate your symptoms and or concerns and may offer a telehealth visit or an in-person visit.

-All in-person direct care services will be adjusted to accommodate social distancing requirements.
+All in-person direct care services have been adjusted to accommodate social distancing requirements.
 Students entering the CHC are required to wear a mask and use hand sanitizer.
 All check-ins will be completed online ahead of in-person appointments.

 For more information, visit the Colonial Health Center website.